In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 Prostitution is illegal throughout most of Nevada, including Las Vegas and Reno.
 Only regulated, licensed brothel prostitution is lawful in the following counties:

-Read our related article, Are there legal brothels in Las Vegas?
+Read our related articles, Are there legal brothels in Las Vegas? and Is prostitution legal in Las Vegas?